mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 Normalizing the bandwidth to 1Hz expresses the noise density, in :math:`\frac{V}{\sqrt{Hz}}`.

-A sensor’s datasheet may specify a low output impedance (often close to zero ohms), but this likely a buffer stage - which eases interfacing to downstream circuits, but does not eliminate noise due to impedances earlier in the signal chain.
+A sensor’s datasheet may specify a low output impedance (often close to zero ohms), but this is likely a buffer stage - which eases interfacing to downstream circuits, but does not eliminate noise due to impedances earlier in the signal chain.

 .. figure:: generic_buffered_sensor.png
    :scale: 50 %

    **Figure 1.
 Conceptual Sensor with Buffered Output.
 Noise is buffered along with the signal.**

-There are numerous other sensor limitations - mechanical, chemical, optical, each with their own theoretical limits and whose effects can be modeled and compensated for later.
-But noise is the one imperfection that that cannot
+There are numerous other sensor limitations - mechanical, chemical, optical, each with their own theoretical limits and whose effects can be modelled and compensated for later.
+But noise is the one imperfection that that cannot.

 A Laboratory Noise Source
 -------------------------